 Save Time and Money

 Formal landscapes and lawns are heavily dependent upon mechanical equipment, labor, pesticides, fertilizers, and supplemental watering.
-The average 1-acre lawn costs $700 and requires 40 hours of labor each year to maintain -- much more than a natural landscape.
+Collectively we spend millions of dollars on lawn care each year.
+The average 1-acre lawn costs $1000 and requires 40 hours of labor each year to maintain -- much more than a natural landscape.

 Reduce Water Pollution

 Natural landscapes reduce the quantity and improve the quality of stormwater runoff.
 This reduces erosion and runoff from excess application and improper use and disposal of pesticides and fertilizers as well as spills during refueling of power equipment.

 Clearing land and extensive use of grass as a groundcover increases runoff.
 Lawns absorb less stormwater than woodlands or a property with a diverse planting of trees, shrubs, and ground covers.
 Grading and landscaping aimed at moving rainwater off site as quickly as possible not only increases flooding, but lowers groundwater supplies and increases stream pollution.

 Emissions from landscaping equipment (mowers, blowers, trimmers, etc.) are often much greater than that of a car for each hour of operation.
 Small gasoline-powered engines are the most polluting.
 And, older equipment tends to be worse than newer models.

 In warm weather, residential areas are rarely peaceful due to noise from the use of mechanical landscaping equipment and vehicles.
 Plus, operators of the equipment are in danger of hearing loss.

 Reduce Consumption of Natural Resources